UMN-CMS/ldmx-scripts/batch/README.md

 **You are responsible for making sure the output files from your batch jobs do not conflict.**
 A good habit is to have the `run_number` or `input_file` argument be used in the output file name so that you know that the output files are unique across the different jobs.

-### Test Config Script
+### Test Config Script and Container Image
-Check to make sure your config script and your stable installation run how you thinkthink it should.
-Make sure to open a new terminal so that you are starting from a clean environment (like the worker nodes will be).
+Check to make sure your config script runs how it should run within the image you have selected.
+You can do this on these machines using the following commands.
 ```
 cd <your-local-dir>
-source stable-installs/<install-name>/setup.sh
+singularity build username_repo_tag.sif docker://username/repo:tag
+ln -s username_repo_tag.sif ldmx_local_my-special-tag.sif
+source ldmx-sw/scripts/ldmx-env -r local -t my-special-tag
-fire my-config.py <run_number-or-input_file>
+ldmx fire my-config.py <run_number-or-input_file>
 ```

 ## Submit Jobs